anking/gps-station/readme.md

    ```

 This will set up everything automatically for you.
 But if you prefer to do things manually or automatic install doesnt work follow steps below.
+You will need to put the correct credentials for the RTK Caster service inside the `.env` file.
+A [sample file](./.env.sample) is included.

 ## Pre-requisites